 When a judge account is logged in then computer judging will start automatically on any problems for which that account has been configured for auto-judging; no additional steps are necessary to begin auto-judging.

 To stop a judge module from auto-judging, Edit the Auto Judge (Settings) and uncheck the Enable Auto Judging Tab.

 Contest Languages

+Defining a Language